 |BSEO 2401 Business Ethics and Social Performance||1.5 credits|

 |BSEO 2531 Entrepreneurship and New Venture Initiation||3 credits|

 The MAcc program is sufficiently flexible to accommodate students with different educational backgrounds.
 Students with an undergraduate degree in accounting can complete the program in two terms.
 Students with little or no previous coursework in accounting can complete the program in about 20 months.
 Click on the links below to see sample course schedules for such students.
 A student's actual course schedules may vary somewhat from these sample schedules depending on the student's previous coursework in accounting.

 The MAcc degree will be conferred to students who have completed all program course requirements with at least a 3.00 GPA and a minimum grade of C+ in each Accounting course counted toward the degree.

-The MAcc program in accounting requires 30 credits of graduate coursework.
+The MAcc program requires 30 credits of graduate coursework.
 For students entering the program with an undergraduate accounting degree, these 30 credits will consist of approximately 15 credits from the required core of 24 credits (because the others are likely to be waived), 6 credits from the recommended list of electives, and 9 credits of electives chosen from approved MBA course offerings.
 The precise number of core course credits waived will depend on the specific courses students have completed with a B or better in their undergraduate program.For students entering the program with limited previous accounting coursework, the 30 credits will most often consist of the 24 credits from the required core courses and 6 credits of electives from the Recommended Electives.
 Students with little or no previous accounting coursework must also complete the prerequisite courses before enrolling in MS in Accounting program courses for which these courses are prerequisites.To earn the MAcc degree, students must complete all course requirements with a minimum GPA of 3.00 and at least a C+ in each core MAcc course.